Patient Information

 Weekends, Evenings and Holiday Schedules

-You may reach one of our health providers at any time after normal business hours.
-If an urgent issue or concern arises please call our main office number (413) 599-1201, and our answering service will take the necessary information.
-The on-call provider should call you back within 30 minutes at most.
-If you do not hear back within this time, please recall our answering service to see if there was a problem.
-PLEASE make sure all phone blocks are disabled while awaiting a return call.
-Upon returning your call, the doctor will decide whether your child needs emergency room evaluation, can wait until the next day to be seen in our office, or if the concern can simply be managed over the phone.
-One of our health providers comes to our Wilbraham office on weekends and holidays for urgent issues and a limited number of Well Child Visits (physical exams), usually in the morning for a few hours.
-If a concern arises and there is a possibility that your child may need to be seen for an urgent problem on the weekend or on a holiday, please call between 7 a.m.and 10 a.m., if possible.
+If an urgent issue or concern arises please call our main office number (413) 599-1201, and our after-hour calls to our office will be handled by our answering service.
+All non-urgent requests will be forwarded to our office and addressed the following day during normal business hours.
+If you are calling for advice regarding your sick child, these calls will be handled by our Nurse Triage Telephone Service.
+Normal wait time for your call to be returned by our triage service is approximately thirty (30) to sixty (60) minutes.
+The triage nurse is able to offer supportive care and advice, however they are unable to fill prescriptions or make appointments.
+Please keep this in mind during weekends and holidays.
+One of our health providers comes to our Wilbraham office on weekends for urgent issues, usually in the morning for a few hours.
+If a concern arises and there is a possibility that your child may need to be seen for an urgent problem on the weekend or on a holiday, please call between 7 a.m. and 10 a.m., if possible.
 Otherwise, if the problem cannot be managed over the phone, the health provider may refer you to the emergency room.

 Newborn Hospital Care